RakshitKhajuria/test/README.md

 <img style="float: right;" src="https://github.com/RakshitKhajuria/test/assets/71117423/5c629508-53a7-4444-b036-15f694df675c" alt="submit pull request" />

-Soon I'll be merging all your changes into the main branch of this project.
+Soon we'll be merging all your changes into the main branch of this project.
 You will get a notification email once the changes have been merged.

+## Step 3: Proposing a New Issue

+1. If you have an idea for a new feature, improvement, or bug fix, you can propose a new issue.
+2. Go to the [Issue Tracker](https://github.com/JohnSnowLabs/langtest/issues) and click on "New Issue" or just create a new issue from [here](https://github.com/JohnSnowLabs/langtest/issues/new)
+3. Choose the appropriate issue lables (feature, fix, bug, etc.).
+4. Provide a clear and concise title and description of the proposed issue.
+5. Add labels and assignees, if applicable, to help categorize and track the issue.

+We're excited to have you on board with us!
+Together, we can make NLP models safer, more reliable, and fairer for everyone.
+**Happy contributing!** 💫

 ## Where to go from here?